Coinward/How_to_Build_a_healthcare_startup/README.md

 ## Overview

-This is the code for [this](https://youtu.be/b8xlCNzkX5w) video on Youtube by Siraj Raval on "How to Build a Healthcare Startup".
 The app uses PoseNet to detect human poses and a text to speech engine to speak to you.
 This emulates the role of a Yoga instructor!
 This code is unfinished, but meant to give you a starting point and guide so that you can build a profitable business using it or a similar idea.

 ## Dependencies